-People also value local products, with 70% more likely to buy products that are locally grown than those that are grown elsewhere, increasing to around one in eight in many emerging markets, suggesting that provenance matters.
+People also value local products, with 70% more likely to buy products that are locally grown than those that are grown elsewhere, increasing to around eight in ten in many emerging markets, suggesting that provenance matters.
 China is more likely than anywhere else to prefer local brands made in a specific city or region (74%), which implies the origin of products is very important.

-Knowing where something came from, how it was made, grown and raised - and increasingly its impact on the planet and our bodies - will continue to grow in prominence in the 2020s, along with trends towards instant gratification, social shopping online, and real-world physical experience.
+Knowing where something came from, how it was made, grown and raised - and increasingly its impact on the planet and our bodies - will continue to grow in prominence in the 2020s, along with trends

-In Global Trends 2020, instashopping values are close to brand worship and xenophilia (the love of foreign products) on the Global Values Map (see page 28).
+In Global Trends 2020, instashopping values are close to brand worship and xenophilia

+(the love of foreign products) on the Global Values Map (see page 28).
 In the 2020s we will likely see global brands trying to appeal more and more to social media fans and continuing to dominate social-commerce.
 Almost 6 in 10 people say they tend to buy products from brands that reflect their personal valuesiii